 Most packaged Malaysian food products like coffee, chocolates, cookies, and sealed spice mixes can be brought to other countries.
 Popular choices include Ipoh white coffee, Beryl’s chocolates, and kaya (coconut jam).
 Check your home country’s customs regulations before purchasing, as some countries restrict certain food imports.

-How can I identify authentic Malaysian handicrafts?
+How can I identify authentic Famous Things to Buy in Malaysia?

 Authentic Malaysian handicrafts typically feature “Made in Malaysia” labels, show slight irregularities indicating handmade construction, and are sold at reasonable prices reflecting the craftsmanship involved.
 Government-sponsored craft centers like Karyaneka or the Craft Complex in Kuala Lumpur guarantee authenticity with official certification.